SPSSI Teaching Award

 “SPSSI Speaker at the National Institute for Teaching of Psychology”

-In 2013, the Society for the Psychological Study of Social Issues (SPSSI; APA Division 9) partnered with the National Institute for the Teaching of Psychology (NITOP) to host the first annual SPSSI Speaker.
-For 2014, SPSSI is creating a new teaching award to select the next NITOP SPSSI Speaker, January 3-6, 2014.
+Since 2013, the Society for the Psychological Study of Social Issues (SPSSI; APA Division 9) has partnered with Wiley Blackwell publishers and the National Institute for the Teaching of Psychology (NITOP) to host an annual SPSSI Speaker at the NITOP conference.
+SPSSI will select our speaker for the 2016 NITOP Conference January 3-6, at the Tradewinds Island Grand Resort in St. Pete Beach, once again though a teaching award process.

-• to partner with NITOP to advance best practices in teaching psychology
+• to partner with Wiley Blackwell and NITOP to advance best practices in teaching psychology

 • to support and promote discussion of social issues in teaching and learning among NITOP participants